maxrogers78/CalendarApp/README.md

 In this web site you can add, edit, reaed and delete events from a calendar!

+### Technologies used (so far)

+- HTML5
+- CSS3
+- Javascript
+- ReactJs

+#### External Modules

+- Bootswatch (Bootstrap)
+- MomentJs
+- React-Big-Calendar
+- React-Modal

 ## Build node_modules

-In te project directory, run `npm install` or `npm i` to install all the required node modules
+In the project directory, run `npm install` or `npm i` to install all the required node modules

 ## Run the app